 Where to Eat

-Hotel Santa Barbara offers a complimentary continental breakfast in the lobby, featuring assorted pastries and breakfast breads along with coffee and tea.
+Along with coffee and tea I found assorted pastries and breakfast breads at the complimentary continental breakfast at the Hotel Santa Barbara.
 In the afternoon, I found flavored water and tea along with cookies next to the registration desk.

-I wanted to sample some local seafood, so I walked to dinner.
+During my trip I wanted to sample some local seafood so I walked to dinner.
 Since 1977, Enterprise Fish Company has served sustainably-sourced seafood to its guests.

-During my visit, I started the lobster bisque.
-In front of me, my server placed a bowl covered in buttery puff pastry straight from the oven.
-Taking my soup spoon, I pierced the flaky crust as a lobster-infused steam drifted into my nose.
+For my visit I started with the lobster bisque.
+As my server placed a bowl covered in buttery puff pastry infant of me, I felt my mouth start to water.
+Then I took my soup spoon and pierced the flaky crust as a lobster-infused steam drifted into my nose.

-The combination of heavy cream, butter, lobster and flaky pastry offers heaven in a spoon.
+With a combination of heavy cream, butter, lobster and flaky pastry, it offers heaven in a spoon.
 Since I had walked to the restaurant, the calories didn’t count.

 After my soup, I sampled the Blackened Ahi Sashimi Tuna.
 With a perfect crust from the pan, my tuna was flavorful and tender.
 Since it’s served with pickled ginger and wasabi, its tart, clean flavors offered a counter-balance to the decedent bisque.

 Next I choose the mesquite wood grilled artichoke, another local product.
-Served with drawn butter, lemon and a house-made sauce, it’s perfect for sharing.
+Since it’s served with drawn butter, lemon and a house-made sauce, I found it perfect for sharing.

-Enterprise Fish Company is located at 225 State St., next to the train station.
-Open seven days a week from lunch to dinner.
+Next to the train station Enterprise Fish Company is located at 225 State St. Open seven days a week from lunch to dinner.